code-with-divyanshu/code-with-divyanshu/README.md

 - 📫 How to reach me **divyanshubartwal67@gmail.com**

-- 📄 Know about my experiences [https://devloper-divyanshu.netlify.app/Divyanshu_Resume.pdf].
+- 📄 Know about my experiences [Divyanshu_FrontendDeveloper.pdf].

 ## 🌐 Socials: